K-promotion on m-packed labelings of posets: Questions and future directions

 Now define \beq f^T(q) = \frac{[n]_q!}{\prod_{x\in T} [h_x]_q} \eeq where $[n]_q! = [1]_q [2]_q\cdots[n]_q$.
 This turns out to be a polynomial in $q$ and is, up to a power of $q$, the generating function for various statistics on trees as shown by Bj\"orner and Wachs~\cite{BW:qlf}.

 Unfortunately, \eqref{f^T(q)} can not be the polynomial for a CSP on natural labelings of an arbitrary rooted tree.
 As an example, take the comb $C_3$.
 By~\eqref{hook}, there are $15$ standard labelings of $C_3$.
-And by Theorem~\ref{C:2n} all orbits of $\pro_K$ have size $15$.
-So there is only one orbit, and a single application of $\pro_K$ has no fixed points.
-On the other hand, $f^{c_3}(q) = [5]_q [3]_q$ by~\eqref{f^T(q)}.
+And it is easy to show that there is only one orbit.
+It follows that a single application of $\pro_K$ has no fixed points.
+On the other hand, $f^{C_3}(q) = [5]_q [3]_q$ by~\eqref{f^T(q)}.
 Substituting a primitive $15$th root of unity into this polynomial does not give zero.

 This raises a number of questions.
 Can one characterize the rooted trees for which~\eqref{f^T(q)} does give a CSP?
 Is there another $q$-analogue of~\eqref{hook} which will yield a CSP for all standard labelings of trees?
 Is there a CSP for $m$-packed labelings of trees when $m<\#T$?